Crassula ovata: Parasites and diseases

 Scale insects are common pests of Crassula ovata and can cause deformation of the plant during growth.
 An infestation can be eliminated by killing each insect with a cotton bud or brush that has been soaked in rubbing alcohol.
 This process is repeated daily until all mealybugs have been killed, as well as new insects that may still hatch after the mealybugs living on the plant have been killed.
 Aphids are also common pests, but they tend to infest the stems of flowers.
 Spider mites can also cause problems.
 Exposure to sap or leaves can cause dermatitis in humans.

 Toxicity

-Like many species from the Crassulaceae family, the jade plant is toxic to horses, and dogs and cats, as well as mildly toxic to humans, in some cases, with skin contact.
-In this respect it differs greatly, possibly dangerously, from Portulacaria, which is edible to humans and other animals.
+Some sources claim that some species from the Crassulaceae family, including the jade plant, are toxic to horses, cats and dogs, as well as mildly toxic to humans with skin contact, but such claims remain unproven.
+Crassula ovata is known to be used as medicinal plant in some regions.